infinityoneframework/infinity_one/plugins/one_pages/lib/one_pages_web/templates/help/administration-guide.html.md

 # <a id="package"></a>Infinity One Package

 The Infinity One package (infinity_one) is incompatible with the WebRTC package (mscs).
-With the introduction of Infinity One, the standalone WebRTC application is no longer supported from Release 6 and up.
 If you have the mscs package already installed from Release 5, please uninstall mscs first before installing the infinity_one package.

 The Infinity One application is installed on the UCx Server.
 First you have to install the **infinity_one** package: